wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 <a name="None"></a>

-## Not None if good!
+## Use Not None Reserved Word

+Returning 0 on error can be confused with the number 0 as a valid response.

-Return the Python reserved word "None":
+To avoid the confusion, return the Python reserved word "None":

 <pre>result = safe_square_root(4)
 <strong>if result is not None:</strong>   # happy path: